KBAT: History

 Prior to changing to rock in September, 2005 the station was known as KGEE "Joy 99.9" and broadcast a contemporary Christian format for about a year.
-Prior to that, it had been country as KGEE "KG-100" since signing on in the early 1980s.
+Prior to that, it had been Country as KGEE "KG-100" since signing on in the early 1980s.

 KBAT-FM was put on the air by Bob Hicks, owner of KWEL-AM.
 Hicks put KBAT on the air in 1973 as the first completely automated 100,000-watt station in Texas.
-The format was country using the Drake-Chennault programming.
+The format was country using the Drake-Chenault programming.
 Hicks bought KWEL-AM in 1969 from Winston J (Buddy) Deane who owned KOTN-AM in Pine Bluff, Arkansas.
 Both KWEL-AM and KBAT-FM were located in the Downtowner Motor Inn in Downtown Midland, Texas.
-The studios were later moved to a location on Andrew’s Highway in Midland.
+The studios were later moved to a location on Andrews Highway in Midland.

 KGEE began as a sister station to KVKM (AM) Monahans, TX in 1982.
 The original CP was issued to KVKM and called for a 100 kW signal at a few hundred feet from the KVKM tower between Monahans and Kermit.
 That was never built.
-The CP was modified to specify a 500 tower near Penwell and Duro, Texas.
+The CP was modified to specify a 500 tower near Penwell and Duro.
 Studios were in Monhans at KVKM, then an additional set of studios were built in Odessa, and the Monahans studios were dismantled once FCC rules changed in 1986.

 On January 8, 2018 KBAT shifted their format from album-oriented rock to classic rock.

-During the 1960s KBAT-AM was a top 40 station broadcasting out of San Antonio Texas.
+During the 1960s KBAT-AM was a top 40 station broadcasting out of San Antonio.